Donotalo/playground-8bjr8a2j/lessons/lesson09.md

 ### Device Back End
 `-blockdev driver=file,filename=../disk.img,node-name=disk`

-- `driver=file` = Indicates that the backend driver is driver capable of handling a file
+- `driver=file` = Indicates that the back end driver is a driver capable of handling a file
-- `filename` = Path to the disk image
+- `filename` = Path to the disk image that will act as the back end
 - `node-name` = An identifier so that this backend driver can be referred in other nodes

 ### Device Front End
 `-device virtio-blk-device,drive=disk`

 - `virtio-blk-device` = A block device for `virt` machine
+> To get a list of devices QEMU supports, run `./build/qemu-system-riscv64 -device help`.
+> To get further help on `virtio-blk-device`, run `./build/qemu-system-riscv64 -device virtio-blk-device,help`
 - `drive` = Name of the backend that will be manipulated by the front end